Amine-Itani/Unit-1/Quizzes/Quiz-013.md

 # Quiz 013
 This quiz is our third blackbox.
 I was quite worried since the last one was pretty challenging for me, but it was actually quite simple.
-I think I overthought it last time.
+I think I overthought it last time.<br>
+This program took in two strings A and B, and printed A as many times as there were characters in B (not counting spaces!).

-## Input
+## Input & Ouput
+**Not found on the quizzzes slideshow.**<br>
+_Input:_ A:"qwerty" B:"lol lol"<br>
+_Output_: "qwertyqwertyqwertyqwertyqwertyqwerty"

 ## Code